charbeltabet/shopify-image-repository/README.md

 - use [heroku's github integration](https://devcenter.heroku.com/articles/github-integration) on your fork.

 ## Usage
 Enter https://shopify-image-repository.herokuapp.com/ to view the available and documented endpoints.
-The api documentation allows you to send http requests to the listed endpoints.
-Alternatively, you can use any http client or api development tool.

 Feel free to remove any sections that aren't applicable to your project.